Your First Home: What First-Time Buyers Need to Know

 Some nights she lay awake, fearing she wouldn't qualify.
 Other nights she imagined calling Marichris to withdraw, to escape disappointment before it met her at the door.

-But every time doubt rose, that quiet tug returned.
-She would think of the light in that bedroom.
+But every time doubt rose, that steady tug returned.
+She would picture the light in that bedroom.
 The warmth in those walls.

 Whenever she faltered, Marichris steadied her.
 “We continue,” she would say.
 “You push forward.
 Nothing truly meant for you will pass you by.”